Log ProcessingLast updated on 11 May, 2023

 The log processing flow is explained in more detail in the following.

 - Incoming Traffic.
 Log events are received from various resources.
 These can be a host machine, LM Log collectors or log servers, cloud services, or other applications and technologies.
-See LM Logs Overview.
+For more information, see LM Logs Overview.

 - Log Ingestion Endpoint.
-Forwards raw logs to the log ingestion services for further processing.
+Provides the API endpoint for sending events to LM Logs.
+Enriches logs with metadata, and forwards them to the log ingestion services for further processing.

 - Ingestion Services.
 Receives log events as JSON payloads.
 Performs validation, authentication, authorization and resource mapping.